bobbingwide/ebps-meetings/README.md

 # 0.0.0
 First version.
 Does nothing yet.

 ## Changelog
+# 0.2.0
+* Changed: Move more logic to the includes file #1
+* Changed: Enqueue CSS inline #2
+* Changed: Set event heading size #2
+* Changed: Wrap get_permalink() in ebps_get_permalink().
+Fixes #3
+* Changed: Attempt to style the ebps-meetings shortcode to match the widget #2
+* Fixed: Correct day and hour display - no leading zeros #1
+* Fixed: Add title attr to View Calendar link #1

 # 0.1.0
 * Changed: Clears the cached output from [ebps-meetings] when an event is updated #1
 * Changed: Move post type registration into includes file.